runxiyu/e2-spec/README.md

 identifier` rather than `identifier type`.

-For stack safety: When defining a function, the programmer must specify what to do if the function could not be called (for example, if the stack if full).
+For stack safety: When defining a function, the programmer must specify what to do if the function could not be called (for example, if the stack is full).
 For example, `malloc` for allocating dynamic memory would be structured something like follows: